News from Stephanie Bennett

 Click here to see snapshot.

 September '98: in South America for another concert tour with Ray Conniff, his Singers & Orchestra.
 Click here for the exciting photojournalistic evidence.
+And here is a YouTube video from a TV broadcast of our outdoor concert in São Paolo, Brazil.

 July '98: Quite an eclectic month!
 One day I was playing classic rhythm & blues (yes, on harp!) as a member of Bobby Womack's band at the Old Pasadena Jazz Festival.
 (Electric harp is great for this kind of setting - you can go direct and the stage sound engineers can crank that puppy as loud as they want.)
 The next day I was performing Mozart and Vivaldi with a chamber trio, alfresco at Orange County's ritziest Ritz.
 The next day I was playing big-band easy-listening arrangements in the recording sessions for Ray Conniff's new CD of Frank Sinatra tunes.
 Never a dull moment!